stockton-stem/stockton-stem-badge/README.md

 ## Idle shutdown

-Timer 1 is setup to generate an interrupt every two seconds and is driven from a seperate internal oscillator that runs at 32KHz.
+Timer 1 is setup to generate an interrupt every two seconds and is driven from a separate internal oscillator that runs at 32KHz.
 The interrupts are counted and after RUN_INTERVAL seconds (see `config.h`) the project is powered off.
 This involves disabling the PWM modules, turning off the LEDs, disabling any interrupts that might wake the device prematurely and then putting the system